anoma/nspec/docs/architecture-2/engines/base.juvix.md

     Trigger I -> EngineEnvironment S I -> Bool;
     ```

-    However, as a design choice, guards will return additional data of type `R` from
+    However, as a design choice, guards will return additional data of type R that
-    the local environment if the condition is met.
-So, if the guard is satisfied,
+    may or may not use the engine environment if the condition is met.
+Thus, if
-    this data (of type `R`) is assumed to be passed to the action function; otherwise, that
+    the guard is satisfied, this data (of type R) is assumed to be passed to the
-    is, if the guard is not satisfied, no data is returned.
+    action function.
+Then, if the guard is not satisfied, no data is
+    returned.

 ## Engine Families and Instances